nhatlamitus99/LearningGolang/Auth.md

       ![pic-4](https://github.com/nhatlamitus99/LearningGolang/blob/main/image/Screenshot_2020-10-30-17-54-31-64.jpg)

 6. What is OAuth ?
-    - OAuth2.0 is an authorization framework that permit third-party app to access protected resources from resource server (like Google, Facebook, Github,...) without username, password from user.
+    - OAuth2.0 is an authorization framework that permit third-party app to access protected resources from resource server.
     - 4 roles in oauth2.0:
         + Client (third-party app): where need resource
         + Resource Owner : user